sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

             ![Alt text](image-110.png)

 ## What's an Auto Scaling Group?
+- Auto scaling is enabled by Amazon CloudWatch and is available at no additional charge beyond the service fees for CloudWatch and the other AWS resources.
 - In real-life, the load on your websites and application can change
 - In the cloud, you can create and get rid of servers very quickly
 - The **goal** of an Auto Scaling Group (ASG) is to: